stackbit-projects/aurel-70848/src/pages/index.md

       ***

-      #### Aurel Group is a commited raw materials & ingrédients supplier of the
+      #### Aurel Group is a commited raw materials & ingredients supplier of the
       food and beverage production industry.
     actions:
       - label: Try Free